-On the first step we apply the method of 3D Cauchy-type integrals to solving both forward and inverse problems for a density contrast model (Cai and Zhdanov, 2015).
-This type of model is used in the inversion of the gravity data for the depth-to-basement.
-We assume that the surface, S, of sediment-basement interface with a density contrast, ρ_0 , is described by equation $z = h(x, y) - H_0$, and S coincides with the horizontal plane P, $z = -H_0$, at infinity.
+On the first step we apply the method of 3D Cauchy-type integrals (Cai & Zhdanov, 2015) to solving both forward and inverse problems for a density contrast model.
+This type of model s used in the inversion of the gravity data for the depth-to-basement.
+We assume that the surface, S, of sediment-basement interface with a constant density contrast is described by equation $z=h(x,y)-H_0$, and S coincides with the horizontal plane P, $z=-H_0$, at infinity.